ChiChuRita/tlaevolve/notes/implementation_evolutions/ideas.md

   - Pitfalls of Solution: We dont want to incentivice long programs to much
 - Alternative Idea: Use LLM as a judge to assign score
 - Ultimiate Soution (if possible): Have sophisticated prompt so that syntax errors wont happen!!!!

+- sample a random amount of inspiration programs